Polish vote marks resurgence of conservative Catholic values

 “In Poland, there is no value system that could realistically compete ... with the teachings of the church,” PiS leader Jaroslaw Kaczynski said days before the election in an interview for Catholic broadcaster TV Trwam.

-“If someone fights this system, then regardless of whether they are a believer or nor, they favor nihilism,” said Kaczynski, twin brother of Poland’s late president Lech and a regular churchgoer.
+“If someone fights this system, then regardless of whether they are a believer or nor, they favour nihilism,” said Kaczynski, twin brother of Poland’s late president Lech and a regular churchgoer.

 At stake could be already restrictive abortion laws - some PiS lawmakers including the party’s PM candidate Beata Szydlo have in the past pushed to ban the procedure entirely.

-The outgoing centrists rattled the church hierarchy by passing laws regulating access to in vitro fertilization (IVF), prompting bishops to say lawmakers who voted for the new rules could be denied communion.
+The outgoing centrists rattled the church hierarchy by passing laws regulating access to in vitro fertilisation (IVF), prompting bishops to say lawmakers who voted for the new rules could be denied communion.

 Some prelates went as far as to say the procedure was a “time bomb” because it introduced unpredictable genetic changes in children.